|Day||Aquatic centre||Fitness centre||Crèche||Café*|

 On public holidays or during holiday periods the venue may be closed or opening times may differ, visit the public holiday hours page for up to date information.

 Public transport services HBF Stadium via bus number 28.
 The bus stop is located within the HBF Stadium car park.
 To see the timetable visit Transperth.

 There are 1100 parking spaces at the venue including disabled and motorbike bays.
 Bicycle racks are located by the entrance to secure your bike.
 A parking fee may apply during major events.

-It’s getting to that time of year again, when each morning gradually becomes darker, the hours of sunshine become shorter and each night cooler.
+It’s getting to that time of year again.
+Each morning gradually becomes darker.
+The hours of sunshine become shorter and each night cooler.
 Winter is shortly upon us.

 A way to overcoming this regression is winter swimming lessons.
 Winter swimming lessons provide a range of physical, mental and social benefits for your child, the six most beneficial include: